Aleahkita/Election_Analysis/README.md

 -Software: Python 3.7.6, Visual Studio Code 1.71.1

-## Summary
+## Election-Audit Results
 **The analysis of the election data shows that:**

-  -There were 369,711 total votes cast in the election
+  -There were 369,711 total votes cast in this congressional election.

+  **Number of votes and percentage of total votes per county:**

+  -Jefferson county made up 10.5% of the total votes with 38,855 votes.

+  -Denver county made up 82.8% of the total votes with 306,055 votes.

+  -Arapahoe county made up 6.7% of the total votes with 24,801 votes

+  Denver county had the largest number of votes.

    **The candidates were:**